 What Do You Send to Cuban Churches?

-Tangible goods we send include Bibles (Reina-Valera 1960), Sunday School materials/curriculums/teaching aids/games, nursery toys & furniture, tracts, pews, folding chairs/tables, audio/visual equipment & cables, computers, office supplies, mountain bicycles (to facilitate the transportation of missionaries to remote areas in Cuba that are not accessible by vehicles), nursing home beds/furniture, baseball gloves/bats/balls, and more.
+We send any type of tangible good that you would normally need in a church.
+Examples include Bibles (Reina-Valera 1960), Sunday School materials/curriculums/teaching aids/games, nursery toys & furniture, tracts, pews, folding chairs/tables, audio/visual equipment & cables, computers, office supplies, tools, building/maintenance supplies, mountain bicycles (to facilitate the transportation of missionaries to remote areas in Cuba that are not accessible by vehicles), nursing home beds/furniture, baseball gloves/bats/balls, and more.

 Our website is also designed to accept specific requests directly from pastors in Cuba.
 We also have Cuban nationals representing us on the island that collect needs from pastors directly as many of them do not have access to telephones or the internet.
 We do this to fulfill very specific needs like a particular type of light bulb, a specific tool, specific a/v cable adapters, or any other type of item we don’t normally send but will be used for legitimate church purposes.
 Once we receive and verify a request, we make the need known through our social media network and work to fulfill requests that are in alignment with our mission.